Overlooking

 Ansel Adams (1902-1984) created some of the most influential photographs

-ever made; he was one of the 20th century's leading exponents of environmental
+ever made; he was one of this century's leading exponents of environmental

 values.
 It seems that every third family in America has an Adams’